boxden/AlwaysRun/README.md

 2. Navigate to `Utilities -> User`.
 3. Find the `Always Run` section.
 4. Toggle the checkbox to enable or disable the feature.
-5. Optional: enable a custom toggle key and choose an unbound key.
+5. Optional: enable a custom toggle key and choose a key.
+6. Optional: disable `Protected keys` if you want the GUI to allow assigned or sensitive keys.
-6. Your preferences will be saved automatically.
+7. Your preferences will be saved automatically.

 ## Key Bindings
 - **Your `+speed` bind**: Temporarily stops auto-run while held.
 - **Your `+walk` bind**: Also temporarily stops auto-run while held.
 - **Custom toggle key**: Optional key for turning auto-run on or off.
+- **Protected keys**: By default, the GUI blocks keys that are already assigned or marked as protected.
 - **ESC during key capture**: Cancels custom key assignment.

 ## Console Commands
 - `web_always_run_toggle`: Toggles auto-run directly.
 - `web_always_run_set_toggle_key <key>`: Assigns the custom toggle key by key name or key code and enables custom key mode.
+- The console assignment command bypasses GUI protected-key restrictions.
 - Example: `web_always_run_set_toggle_key SHIFT`
 - Example: `web_always_run_set_toggle_key 79`